MarcosChavez09/conduit-container/README.md

 ./start.sh
 ```

-The `start.sh` script creates the DB volume, creates the docker network, and builds the frontend and backend images.
+The start.sh script will export env vars, create the DB volume, create the docker network, build the frontend and backend image.

+Visit http://<localhost_or_server_address_ip>:8021/admin for the backend.
+You can log in as admin with the provided values provided for the secrets previously added.

+Visit http://<localhost_or_server_address_ip>:8282 for the frontend app.

 ## Usage.